chocolatey/docs/input/en-us/create/functions/install-chocolateyshortcut.md

 OPTIONAL - The full absolute path of the Working Directory that will be used by the new shortcut.

-As of v0.10.12, the directory will be created unless it contains environment variable expansion like `%AppData%\FooBar`.
+The directory will be created unless it contains environment variable expansion like `%AppData%\FooBar`.

 Property               | Value